gsoft-inc/wl-domain-event-propagation/README.md

 ### Exposing domain events

 To expose your service’s domain events, you must provide a NuGet package with all domain (class) definitions.
-Your project must reference the Workleap.EventPropagation package and your domain events must implement the IDomainEvent interface.
+Your project must reference the Workleap.DomainEventPropagation.Abstractions package and your domain events must implement the IDomainEvent interface.

 ```csharp
 public class ExampleDomainEvent : IDomainEvent